Canada Health Act: Health insurance before the Canada Health Act

 The development of Canadian health insurance has been well described by Malcolm Taylor, who participated in many of the negotiations in addition to studying it as an academic.

-Health care is delivered privately but largely administered and funded publicly by provinces, consistent with their jurisdictional authority.
+Healthcare was delivered privately but largely administered and funded publicly by provinces, consistent with their jurisdictional authority.
 Funded privately until the mid-to-late 20th century, Taylor notes that many Canadians "daily faced the potentially catastrophic physical and financial consequence of unpredictable illness, accident, and disability," and providers, unwilling to deny needed care, had growing bad debts.
 A number of efforts to establish social insurance systems failed due to provincial opposition to federal incursion into their jurisdiction.
 These included the 1937 Rowell-Sirois Commission on Dominion-Provincial Relations, and the 1945 Green Book proposals of Prime Minister Mackenzie King as part of the post-World War II reconstruction.
 At the same time, Canada resembled other developed economies in its receptivity to a more expansive government role in improving social welfare, particularly given the widespread sacrifices during World War II and the still active memories of the Great Depression.

 In 1948, the federal government introduced a series of National Health Grants to directly provide funds to the provinces and territories to construct hospitals, to provide professional training and for public health.
 This increased the number of hospital beds but did not address the issue of how their operating costs would be covered.

-Following the collapse of the conference proposals in 1946, in 1947, the social democratic premier of Saskatchewan, Tommy Douglas of the Co-operative Commonwealth Federation (CCF) established Canada's first publicly funded hospital insurance plan.
-Other provinces - including British Columbia (BC), Alberta, and Ontario, introduced their own insurance plans, with varying degrees of coverage, and varying degrees of success.
+Following the collapse of the conference proposals in 1946, in 1947, the social democratic premier of Saskatchewan, Tommy Douglas of the Co-operative Commonwealth Federation (CCF) established Canada's first publicly-funded hospital insurance plan.
+Other provinces—including British Columbia (BC), Alberta, and Ontario—introduced their own insurance plans, with varying degrees of coverage, and varying degrees of success.
 When Newfoundland joined Canada, it brought along its system of cottage hospitals.
 These policy initiatives increased pressure on the federal government, flush with post-war financial resources, to buy in to health care for its electoral appeal and to extend public financing to provinces whose citizens did not yet have full coverage for hospital care.

 The result was that the Progressive Conservative government of John Diefenbaker, who also happened to represent Saskatchewan, introduced and passed (with all-party approval) the Hospital Insurance and Diagnostic Services Act of 1957.
 This shared the costs of covering hospital services.
 By the start date (July 1, 1958) five provinces—Newfoundland, Manitoba, Saskatchewan, Alberta, and British Columbia—had programs in place which could receive the federal funds.
 By January 1, 1961, when Quebec finally joined, all provinces had universal coverage for hospital care.